 Why it might not be right for you

-- If you work or are studying you might find it difficult to fit this in with dialysis, although we may be able to arrange for you to have dialysis in the evening (twilight) or overnight.
+- If you work or are studying you might find it difficult to fit this in with dialysis, although some centres can arrange for you to have dialysis in the evenings.

-- You will need to travel to a unit three times a week for dialysis.
+- You will need to travel to a dialysis centre three times a week for your treatment.

 How will I get to the dialysis unit?

-Patients are encouraged to walk, use public transport or drive to the dialysis unit.
+Patients are encouraged to walk, use public transport or drive to the dialysis centre if parking is available.
 Your hospital may be able to provide transport to your unit if you meet the medical criteria.
 You will need to be assessed.